Bayou Arcana: Themes

 Bayou Arcana is an attempt to increase gender equality in the comic industry.
-According to The Guardian, "The anthology is the product an experiment that brings together an all-female team of artists with an all-male team of writers and it is an illustration of how a new generation of female artists and readers is radically changing the face of comics."
+According to The Guardian "the anthology is the product an experiment that brings together an all-female team of artists with an all-male team of writers and it is an illustration of how a new generation of female artists and readers is radically changing the face of comics".

-5 of the artists, and 3 of the writers will be attending the Kapow 2012 comic convention as members of an interview panel which has been commented on by the press as another positive step for women in the comic industry.
+Five of the artists and three of the writers attended the Kapow 2012 comic convention as members of an interview panel which has been commented on by the press as another positive step for women in the comic industry.